Oil, gas, nuclear and coal are misunderstood and undervalued

 Public perception is beginning to shift.
 Policymakers across Europe and North America have softened prior opposition.
 Several countries have delayed plant closures, and small modular reactor (SMR) initiatives are gaining political backing.
 Technology companies have also begun exploring direct nuclear partnerships to secure long-term power supply.

+Markets have noticed.
 The uranium complex has already repriced meaningfully higher.
 Vehicles such as the Sprott Physical Uranium Trust experienced significant appreciation between 2019 and 2025 as sentiment improved.
-Some of the “easy money” that comes from deep pessimism has likely already been captured.
+Some of the biggest gains that comes from investing in deeply hated sectors has already been captured.

 Coal: The Option Nobody Wants

-Coal is perhaps the most disliked fuel in the energy system.
-Many investors assume its decline is linear and irreversible.
+Coal is perhaps the most disliked fuel in the energy system, and many investors assume its decline is permanent.
+In reality, coal usage has proven resilient and cyclical.

 There are two distinct coal markets with different demand drivers: